kent-map/chirpy/_posts/2024-03-01-canterbury-theatre.md

 In April 1780, ‘The Oaks or The Beauties of Canterbury’, written by Canterbury pastry cook and mantua maker, [Elizabeth Burgess]({{ site.baseurl }}/18c/18c-burgess-biography/) was performed at Canterbury’s Theatre.
 It was printed at her own expense and survives in full.
 The Buttermarket theatre was also used by [Sarah Baker]({{ site.baseurl }}/18c/18c-baker-biography/) who opened her own theatre in Orange Street in 1789, after the Pavement Commissioners tore down the old building.[^ref22]

 Sarah Baker, who built four theatres in Kent, was able to entice new actors from London to join her company, such as Edmund Kean, Thomas Dibdin and Charles Incledon.
 In 1801, Sarah Baker secured the famous Mrs [Dora Jordan]({{ site.baseurl }}/19c/19c-jordan-biography/) for two nights at the Canterbury Theatre, but she was severely criticised for the hike in ticket price to four shillings.[^ref23] Members of Sarah Baker’s company were Mr.John Sloman, Mr. Smollett; both who wrote and performed songs in between acts.
 Mrs Baker’s daughter, also Sarah, married Mr. William Dowton, an actor who had joined Mrs Baker’s company in 1791.[^ref24]
+<br><br>
 Etiquette in the theatres was sometimes wanting and in 1807, "a wanton act of atrocity" occurred at Canterbury when a man threw a quart glass bottle into the pit hitting a servant of Lord Cranley.
 The audience beying for retribution shouted 'throw him over' but he was quickly arrested and put in the Westgate Gaol.[^ref25]

 {% include embed/image.html src="wc:William_Dowton_as_Sir_Anthony_Absolute_in_%22The_Rivals%22_-_DPLA_-_a80a55ea30ee668fdcdcb7323fcf185b.jpg" aspect="0.555" caption="William Dowton as Sir Anthony Absolute in the Rivals" %}

 After the death of Sarah Baker in 1816, her son-in-law, William Dowton ran the theatre, attracting big names such as Joseph Grimaldi, the famous clown.
 On Tuesday, May 6th, 1817, Grimaldi, played ‘Bob Acres’ in Sheridan’s five part comedy, “The Rivals”.
 Grimaldi sung one of his best loved songs; ‘Tipitywichet’, before playing ‘Scaramouch’ [sic][^ref26] in “DON JUAN or the Libertine Destroyed”.
 In his memoir, edited by [Charles Dickens]({{ site.baseurl }}/dickens/dickens-biography) it is noted that Grimaldi's 'gains' were larger and his effort less, when he performed in the provinces. [^ref27]
+<br><br>
 Dowton also allowed amateur performers to use the theatre for their own private theatricals and in January 1817, the gentlemen amateurs of Charlton Place near Canterbury performed for the benefit of the widow of Alderman Salmon.[^ref28]
+<br><br>
 The theatre sets were painted by the young Thomas Sidney Cooper, before he began his formal training as an artist.[^ref29]

-{% include embed/image.html src="wc:Joseph_Grimaldi.jpg" aspect="0.841" caption="Joseph Grimaldi as Clown Joey" %}

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/36430364-5e5f-41c5-a111-211dda4fff3e.jpg" aspect="1.286" caption="Orange Street Theatre" attribution="Michelle Crowther" %}
+<br><br>
 Thomas Sidney Cooper's love for the theatre continued and in the late 1850s, he paid for the refurbishment of the concert rooms in the Canterbury Guild Hall, which had been built around 1180, with pale blue paper decorated with gold stars, gilt mouldings and white pilasters.[^ref30] Two years later, he was persuaded by John Baker and Sir Frederick Ponsoby Fane (later Earl of Bessborough), of the Old Stagers, to build a new theatre in the city.
 The Theatre Royal, under the management of W.E.
 Mills, opened in September 1861.[^ref31]

+{% include embed/image.html src="wc:Joseph_Grimaldi.jpg" aspect="0.841" caption="Joseph Grimaldi as Clown Joey" %}

 On November 4th, 'For one night only' [Charles Dickens]({{ site.baseurl }}/dickens/dickens-canterbury) read six chapters of _David Copperfield_ at the Theatre Royal.
 The report of Dickens's visit in _The Canterbury Journal, Kentish Times and Farmers' Gazette_ was slightly ambivalent about the talents of the great man, as the journalist asked whether there were six chapters of _David Copperfield_  'worthy the elaborate reading bestowed on them by their author.'[^ref32] The reporter also observed that 'his box audience was very large, but the pit and gallery folk have yet to appreciate the great novelist.'
 The _Kentish Chronicle_ was less ascerbic, describing the house as 'fully and fashionably attended'.[^ref33]

 {% include embed/image.html src="wc:Charles_Dickens_by_Herbert_Watkins_29_April_1858_%28alternate%29.jpg" aspect="0.815" caption="Charles Dickens" %}

 Two years later in October 1863, Richard Thorne, Lessee of the Margate Theatre, booked the Canterbury Theatre Royal for his Powerful Dramatic Company.[^ref34] He was the father of Sarah Thorne, who later became the manager of the Theatre Royal in Margate and is best known for opening the first acting school in England, which later moved to Chatham.
+<br><br>
 Almost thirty years later, in August 1891, Sarah Thorne booked the theatre for three nights for a performance by [Ellen Terry]({{ site.baseurl }}/20c/20c-terry-biography) of Nance Oldfield in Charles Reade's comedy.[^ref35] Ellen was was one of the most famous actresses of her day.
 Later that year, Henry Irving unveiled a memorial to Christopher Marlowe in the Buttermarket, revealing how proud Canterbury was of its theatrical heritage.
+<br><br>
 In 1898, the ‘Sarah Thorne Dramatic Company’ presented Dion Boucicault’s ‘The Flying Scud’ at the Canterbury Theatre.
 In the play, the hero, Tom Meredith, the villain Grindley Goodge, the comic lead, Nat Gosling and Katey Rideout obsessively follow the fortunes of the eponymous racehorse, and its preparation for the Epsom races.
 It is from this play where the phrase “I’ve got to see a man about a dog” comes.[^ref36]
+<br><br>
 As well as visiting theatre companies, the theatre was used by amateur groups such as The Old Stagers and the Rifle Volunteers.
+<br><br>
+In 1913, the Theatre Royal was refurbished by Mr S. Lipman of the Empire Kinematograph Theatre.[^ref37] It eventually closed on 30th January, 1926 and was sold to the Lefevre brothers.[^ref38]

 {% include embed/image.html src="wc:Marlowe_Memorial_unveiling%2C_1891.jpg" aspect="0.715" caption="Marlowe Memorial unveiling 1891, Buttermarket, Canterbury" %}

-In 1913, the Theatre Royal was refurbished by Mr S. Lipman of the Empire Kinematograph Theatre.[^ref37] It eventually closed on 30th January, 1926 and was sold to the Lefevre brothers.[^ref38]

 Other theatre and entertainment venues operated during the Victorian era, for example the New Music Hall, located behind no.12 and no.13 on St Margaret’s Street which ran from 1854-1888.
 Music halls became particularly popular after the relaxation of the licensing laws in 1843.
 On May 8th, 1876, a Strange and Wilsons Aetherscope adaptation of a _Christmas Carol_ was performed at the hall.
 The aetherscope was a cabinet in which things and persons disappear: 'It is pretty certain that they do not leave the cabinet, yet when an individual is inside and the door is opened he is invisible and there is no sign of the space he is occupying.'[^ref39] The show then toured Sheerness and Dover, amazing audiences with its ghostly apparitions.